 Sleep is a vital part of our lives.
 In fact, most people spend about one-third of their lives sleeping.

 Sleep serves several important roles in our physical and mental well-being.
-For example, researchers believe that sleep supports physical health by:
+For example, researchers believe that

 - reducing blood pressure, heart rate, and breathing